asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

 ### Why not use HTTP?

 HTTP is insecure.
 It's not encrypted, and it's not authenticated.
-This means that anyone can see the data you're sending, and anyone can send data to your computer.
-This is a huge security risk, and is not recommended.
+In terms of WinRM, it means anyone can see the data you're sending and receiving.
+This is a security risk, and is not recommended.

+But at home?

+Yes!
+Even at home.
+If you're using WinRM at home, you may be using it to manage a server or another computer.
+Sure, you may trust the other people in your home, but do you trust all of the other devices in your home?
+What about that smart TV, or that smart fridge?
+What about that smart lightbulb?
+Although it's unlikely, it could be possible for a malicious actor to intercept your WinRM traffic, see what you're doing, then gain access to your computers, servers, and data.

 ### Why generate a new self-signed certificate?